 Our garden is crammed full of adventure potential, awe and wonder.
 The main courtyard is an excellent space for dining al fresco and is edged with sensory planters – herbs to brush against or for our Chef to pick in the Summer, textured plants like heathers, ivy and grasses to catch the frosts and display spiders’ webs as winter approaches.

 Our nursery is registered to receive Nursery Education Grant (NEG) funding for children aged 2, 3 and 4 years old.
 If you would like to find out more out the NEG funding, please follow this link – https://www.gov.uk/help-with-childcare-costs/free-childcare-and-education-for-2-to-4-year-olds

 The hourly rate at our nursery is £6.00 per hour.

-We offer an additional 10% discount when you have two or more children in the nursery.
+We offer an additional 10% discount when you have two or more children in the nursery (this is not valid for funded children).
 For more information about the sessions we offer, please call us and book a visit.

 Early Years Foundation Stage (EYFS)

 Here at Cherry Tree Nurseries we follow the EYFS framework.
 This sets the standards that all early years providers must meet to ensure that children learn and develop well.
 It ensures we can observe, assess and plan for the children’s next steps, take on parent/carer and any professional feedback to ensure children make good progress.
 The framework also ensures children are kept healthy and safe and that children have the knowledge and skills they need to start school.
 The Curriculum has the following areas of learning - three Prime areas and four Specific areas:

 Personal, Social and Emotional Development